Plitvice Lakes Visit

 • Choose your date of arrival and exact time (must be minimum 48 hours before your visit)

-• Select your entry point to the park, and number of tickets
+• Select your entry point to the park, and the number of tickets

 • Click the “add to cart” button and continue to checkout